tirpudepankaj/distributed-components/kafka/README.md

     - ### Partition
        - #### Physical location of message[Stored/Persisted in file system]of a broker.
        - Partition decides degree of parallesim.
+       - Ordering of message it at partition level and which is achieve using offset

     - ### Replication
        - Replication is to achieve redudancy and It's default value is 3